-The Board of Trustees advises the Executive Board and the other central bodies on decisions, sets schedules of fees, and elects the Director of Administration and Finance (Kanzler or Kanzlerin).
+The Board of Trustees advises the Executive Board and the other central bodies on decisions, sets schedules of fees, and elects the Provost (Kanzler or Kanzlerin).
 The Board of Trustees is made up of ten members: the member of the Berlin Senate who is responsible for higher education, five prominent public figures, and one representative each from the faculty, academic staff, other staff, and student body of Freie Universität Berlin.

 The Academic Senate of Freie Universität Berlin is composed of 25 members, who are elected for two-year terms: 13 professors and four representatives each from the student body, the academic staff, and other staff.
 The President of the University leads the Academic Senate.
 Every four years, the 61 members of the extended Academic Senate elect the President and Vice Presidents of the university.

 The Academic Senate of Freie Universität passes resolutions on matters including university development and equipment plans and establishes basic principles applicable to instruction, studies, and research at the university.
 It determines the number of students admitted to the university each year.
 It also issues a position statement on the draft budget and participates in the establishment and elimination of courses of study.